pybind/pybind11/docs/basics.rst

 On Windows, use the `CMake GUI`_ to create a Visual Studio project.
 Note that only the 2015 release and newer versions are supported since pybind11 relies on various C++11 language features that break older versions of Visual Studio.
-After running CMake, open the created :file:`pybind.sln` file and perform a release build, which will will produce a file named :file:`Release\\example.pyd`.
+After running CMake, open the created :file:`pybind11.sln` file and perform a release build, which will will produce a file named :file:`Release\\example.pyd`.
 Copy this file to the :file:`example` directory and run :file:`example\\run_test.py` using the targeted Python version.